Light the Lakes - Conquering peaks in remembrance of fallen colleagues. We’re proud to be supporting Light the Lakes with our 2023 photo competition.

 208 peaks were covered at the 2019 event by over 1,500 participants.
 It was one of the clearest nights in the history of Light the Lakes and climbers were able to see many of the peaks around them being lit.

 Notable past climbers include COPS Patron Penny Lancaster COPS and Lissie Harper, widow of the late Andrew Harper who was killed as he tried to detain a gang of teenage quad bike thieves in 2019.

 "I am humbled to be leading this great event, and to see so many people from across the UK raising funds for COPS in memory of lost colleagues.
 For me, it is a special moment just after the peaks are lit up to reflect and to think about my fallen workmates, their families and how honoured we are to be Police Officers."

 To take part in this year's photo competition with the chance to win a £100 Amazon.co.uk Gift Card, a runner-up £25 Gift Card or donate the value of your prize to COPS:

 - Send your entries in to firstname.lastname@example.org and cc in email@example.com

 - Please send a high resolution file of your photo entry

 - All entries must include the following wording in their email:

 I own the rights to the photo(s)/ video(s) submitted and agree for it/them to be used for Metfriendly’s marketing purposes.
 I confirm that all persons pictured give their consent for the picture to be used for Metfriendly marketing purposes and that my name as the competition entrant may be posted.

-Please note, this competition is now closed.
 Competition terms and conditions apply.